A New Kind of Social Media

 pencil & paper

-Design for aepistle's reshare feature.
-Create and assemble components for users to reshare articles, with and without comments while adding capabilities to add additional media such as audio, video, images, text, or links under an established or anonymous profile.
+Design for aepistle's reshare feature by creating and assembling components.
+Writer and social goals are to reshare articles, with and without comments, add additional media such as audio, video, images, text, or links with the potential to remain anonymous.

 How Might We...

 Create a way for users to reshare article posts to a community group anonymously while sharing through a user-friendly interface?

 Provide a seamless reshare flow to include the addition of all features images, video, text, audio, and article links?

 Let the Sketching Begin

 I started by producing wireframes of each scenario to quickly get an idea of the layout and interaction flow of each task.

 I constructed screen flows breaking down the three main reshare flows: